 Clogged drains often cause drainage pipes to back up and overflow.
 Water will try to escape through any pipe threads or cracks in caulking, eventually finding its way into a home.

 Water leaks can be easily repaired by a plumbing professional.
-For more information, or to schedule sewer line installation in Bergen County, NJ, and surrounding areas, click here to visit the Benjamin Franklin Plumbing® of Pompton Lakes website today.
+For more information, or to schedule sewer line installation in Bergen County, NJ, and surrounding areas, contact Benjamin Franklin Plumbing® of Pompton Lakes today.